dededodu/locoloco/README.md

 `loco_controller` to decide what to do with these information.
 The location is reported through the HTTP request `loco_status`.

+### Actuators Pico

+This is the code running on the Pi Pico 2 W connected to all switch rails.
+It registers itself to the `loco_controller` so that later on it can receive some requests coming from the `loco_controller`.
+A request can be the result of an HTTP request being forwarded all the way to the actuators, or simply due to some internal requirements.

 ### Build

 ```